-On Sunday, January 19, 2020 at 2:00 pm, Rex Funk will present a photographic history of the Albuquerque Open Space system going back to the 1960s.
+On Sunday, January 19, 2020, Rex Funk presented a photographic history of the Albuquerque Open Space system going back to the 1960s.
 The program was held at the Albuquerque Museum at 2000 Mountain Rd.
 NW in Old Town.

 Albuquerque’s nationally known open space system dates back to the 1960s and includes over 30,000 acres of volcanic escarpment, river bosque, agricultural fields, arroyos, mesas, areas in the Sandia and Manzano Mountains and mountain foothills.
 The system is considered a national model for land acquisition, conservation and preservation.
 Land has been acquired using special taxes, general obligation bonds, federal and state funds and land exchanges.